Hvar Island Dalmatia, Croatia Travel Guide

 Find Tours on GetYourGuideExplore the small, charming Church of St. John within the Stari Grad Plain for a quiet, historical discovery.

-Paths along the coast from Hvar Town connect to various beaches (e.g., Pokonji Dol).
+Routes along the coast from Hvar Town connect to various beaches (e.g., Pokonji Dol).
 These walks give sea breezes plus charming views.

 Explore paths connecting old villages (e.g., from Velo Grablje to Stari Grad or Humac).
-These routes give insights into the island's interior.
+These routes give insights into the island'the island's interior.

 A challenging hike to Sv.
 Nikola, the island's highest point (626 meters), rewards you with panoramic views stretching across the Adriatic.

-Deepen your appreciation for Hvar's past through its well-curated museum collections.
+Appreciate... more deeply Hvar's past through its well-curated museum collections.

 For the Pakleni Islands, consider taking the earliest taxi boat in the morning for fewer crowds and a more peaceful experience.